africoins/africoin/README.md

 The patch will be accepted if there is broad consensus that it is a good thing.
 Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see doc/coding.md) or are controversial.

 The master-0.10 branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are created regularly to indicate new official, stable release versions of Litecoin.
+Tags are created regularly to indicate new official, stable release versions of Africoin.
 Testing

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.

 #Manual Quality Assurance (QA) Testing

 Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-Creating a thread in the Litecoin discussion forum will allow the Litecoin development team members to review your proposal and to provide assistance with creating a test plan.
+Creating a thread in the Africoin discussion forum will allow the Africoin development team members to review your proposal and to provide assistance with creating a test plan.
 Translations

 Important: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

 We only accept translation fixes that are submitted through Bitcoin Core's Transifex page.
-Translations are converted to Litecoin periodically.
+Translations are converted to Africoin periodically.
 Development tips and tricks

 #Compiling for debugging